Women's Health Services

 If your period lasts for more than seven days or you need to use a sanitary pad as well as a tampon, you may have abnormally heavy periods.
-At Women’s Health Services, in Arlington, Texas, the team of expert doctors offers compassionate care and treatments to regulate your periods and restore your health and wellbeing.
+At Women’s Health Services, in Arlington and Grand Prairie, Texas, the team of expert doctors offers compassionate care and treatments to regulate your periods and restore your health and wellbeing.
 You don’t have to suffer from abnormally painful or heavy periods.
 Call or make an appointment online today.

 Around 20% of women experience heavy periods every year.
 If you have heavy periods, you may experience: